Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Desember 2024 17.31.01 UTC
+- WIB: Rabu, 4 Desember 2024 18.22.09 UTC
-- WITA: Rabu, 4 Desember 2024 18.31.01 UTC
+- WITA: Rabu, 4 Desember 2024 19.22.09 UTC
-- WIT: Rabu, 4 Desember 2024 19.31.01 UTC
+- WIT: Rabu, 4 Desember 2024 20.22.09 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational